telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 A complete list of the snippets for a specific component will be displayed in a popup once you start typing the component name in the editor.

-REPL for Blazor allows you to add the snippets in several ways:
+REPL for Blazor allows you to add the snippets through the [**+** button](#add-button), by [dragging the selected component](#dragging-the-component), or [typing in the editor](#typing-in-the-editor).

-### Add button
+### Add Button

-There is a `+` button next to each snippet in the `Snippets and Scaffolders` menu.
-Clicking it will automatically add the snippet at the current cursor position in the REPL editor.
+To add a component in the REPL editor, you can use the `+` button next to each snippet in the **Snippets and Scaffolders** menu.
+Clicking it adds the snippet at the current cursor position in the REPL editor.
 Then you can additionally configure the component and add the code block for the `C#` part.

-### Drag the component
+### Dragging the Component

-You can drag the component name from the `Snippets and Scaffolders` menu to directly add its basic snippet into the REPL editor.
+To directly insert a basic snippet with the desired component into the REPL editor, you can drag the component name from the **Snippets and Scaffolders** menu.
 The snippet will be inserted at the current cursor position.
 Then you can additionally configure the component and add the code block for the `C#` part.

-### Type in the editor
+### Typing in the Editor

 While typing a component name in the editor, you will see a list of suggestions including all available snippets for the specific component.
 To add the snippet:

-* Navigate through the list to select the desired snippet and press `Enter` or `Tab`.
+1. Navigate through the list to select the desired snippet and press `Enter` or `Tab`.
-* Single click on the desired snippet in the list.
+1. Select the desired snippet from the list.

 ## Scaffolders